 Catherine has been the head of the Spiritual Crisis Network in the UK.
 (The equivalent of SEN in Australia)

 Mosher, Loren R., Hendrix, Voyce and D Fort.
 "Soteria: Through Madness to Deliverance" 2004.

 Day-to-day life at Soteria-House, an alternative to psychiatric hospitalization in Northern California.
-Mosher founded Soteria and there are now Soteria Houses in Finland, Hungary, Switzerland and Alaska..
+Mosher founded Soteria and there are now Soteria Houses in Finland, Hungary and Switzerland.

 Nightsky, Odette.
 "The Bridge between two worlds: A shaman's view of schizophrenia and acute sensitivity" 1999 NSW Australia.